LambdaFiend/pure-lambda-calculus-interpreter/README.md

 ## Syntax of Lambda Terms for ImpLam

-Variables are single character, and may be followed by any number of apostrophes '.
+Variables are single character, and may be followed by any number of primes/apostrophes '.
 Parenthesis are as free to be used as they may be. syntactic sugar is a thing, therefore you may write either:

 \x.\y.xy